splunk/splunk-connect-for-syslog/package/etc/local_config/destinations/README.md

-This file exists to preserve the path for plugin use
+his file exists to preserve the path for plugin use